The Bigger Pie is focused on supporting women in blockchain & emerging tech.

 Limarc Ambalina "In regards to women in blockchain and women in tech in general what do you see as the biggest barrier to more women applying for and landing jobs in the space?
 What can companies do to help even out the playing field?"

 See above.
 We must remember also that it's not a case of fixing the women.
-There's an often quoted statistic that a woman won't apply for a job unless she ticks all of the required skills and experience (or at least 80% of them) and that a man will apply if they have just 20%, or in another way, a man will apply for a role 2 years before they're ready for it and a woman 2 years after they're ready.
+So the often quoted a woman won't apply for a job unless she ticks all of the required skills and experience (or at least 80% of them) and that a man will apply if they have just 20%, or in another way, a man will apply for a role 2 years before they're ready for it and a woman 2 years after they're ready.
 Imagine 4 years in emerging tech, what gets built in that time.

 So make sure you use language that is inviting for these people.
 As Keir Finlow-Bates said, if you have a cv that's exactly the same, but one is from a man and the other a woman.
 It's most likely the man has fallen into his career choice and path, but a woman has actively chosen hers and overcomes challenges that the man didn't have to.
 Based on that assumption, who would you prefer to hire?